Rose Kadzere: International career

 Kadzere is a Malawian youth and senior international.
 In November 2022, she was selected for Malawi's first-ever under-17 team to compete on the international stage at the 2022 COSAFA U-17 Women's Championship, held on home soil.
 With 8 goals throughout the tournament, she was named the championship's top scorer.
 In April 2024, She was nominated for the COSAFA Women's Most Promising Player Award.

 In September 2023, she was called up to the senior team for the 2023 COSAFA Women's Championship.
 On September 25, 2023, she scored her second goal for the team in a historic 17–0 victory against Seychelles.
 She and the team went on to secure the championship, marking Malawi's first women's trophy.

+In 2026 she was in Rabat in Morocco with the national team at the 2026 Women's Africa Cup of Nations.
+Temwa Chawinga had scored an equaliser against Ghana and Mercy Sikelo's goalkeeping was solid.
+Kadzere scored Malawi's second goal which won them a place in the semi-finals.
+More historically it earned a place for the Malawian team in the 2027 World Cup.
+Malawi has never competed before at that level.
+Malawi joined Algeria, Morocco and Cameroon to qualify for the 2027 Women's World Cup in Brazil.